Raku/problem-solving/README.md

 affected areas are welcome to provide feedback.
 That being said, the assignee has the final word on decisions in the issue/PR, so they are free to engage in discussions as they see fit.
-In rare cases they can moderate/lock the discussion if so is unavoidable.
+In rare cases they can moderate/lock the discussion if doing so is unavoidable.

 Once the assignee is happy with the proposal, the process moves to the next step.